BILL AND MELINDA GATES ARE NOT WHO YOU THINK THEY AREFebruary 4, 2021

 OPEN LETTER: Viganò Warns Trump of GLOBAL-GREAT-RESETOctober 31, 2020

 - Become knowledgeable about the history and the social and political science in this fascinating and diverse land so that you can spread the truth about what is really happening in this social experiment of the rainbow nation.

-- Consider Becoming a Sponsor for Asylym by going to King Resettlement Program in Resources Section.
+- Consider Becoming a Sponsor for Asylum.

-- Plan to visit South Africa and round out your academic knowledge with real life experiences.
-South Africa is truly at the crossroads of the social experiment of our age and has an extremely interesting history, dynamic and diverse people and architecture and beautiful scenery.
+- Plan to visit South Africa and round out your academic knowledge with real-life experiences.
+South Africa is truly at the crossroads of the social experiment of our age and has an extremely interesting history, dynamic and diverse people and architecture, and beautiful scenery.